trishaa2027/Craftyy-Corner/README.md

 Feel free to fork the repository and submit pull requests.
 Contributions are welcome to improve this project and add more features.

 ## 📧 Contact
-For any queries or suggestions, reach out at: [Your Email Here]
+For any queries or suggestions, reach out

 Happy coding!